exonum/exonum-doc/src/architecture/services.md

 `public_api_handler` and `private_api_handler` provide hooks for defining public and private API endpoints respectively using [Iron framework][iron].
-These methods are given an API context, which allows to read information from the blockchain, and to translate POST requests into Exonum transactions.
+These methods receive an API context, which allows to read information from the blockchain, and to translate POST requests into Exonum transactions.

 The default trait implementation does not define any public or private endpoints.